The highest point in Australia was discovered by whom. The highest point in Australia. Mountains of Australia: names and locations

 Where is the mountain

 Those who want to conquer the highest peak of the continent need to go to the south of Australia.
-Here, next to the state of Victoria are the Australian Alps.
+Here, next to the state of Victoria, are the Australian Alps.
 It was part of this mountain system that Mount Kosciuszko became.

-If you navigate on the map, then this peak is located at 36.45 ° south latitude, as well as 148.27 ° east longitude.
+If you look at the map, this peak is located at 36.45° south latitude, as well as 148.27° east longitude.

-The highest mountain in Australia
+Highest mountain in Australia

 What is the highest point in Australia?